m4xx101/official-blog-website/content/post/insta_hack.md

 Most people like to keep ngrok in their primary user folder or set an alias for easy command-line access.

-- Connect you're account :
+- Connect your account :

 Running this command will add your authtoken to your ngrok.yml file.
-Connecting an account will list your open tunnels in the dashboard,give you longer tunnel timeouts, and more.
+Connecting an account will list your open tunnels in the dashboard, give you longer tunnel timeouts, and more.
 Visit the dashboard to get your auth token.

 ```shell
 ./ngrok authtoken <YOUR_AUTH_TOKEN>